hzget/hzget.github.io/ml_tech/performance_measures.md

 But FNR always equals to 100%!
 It is an extremly bad performance.
 Its ROC AUC always equals to 0.

-## which performance measure to use ?
+## Which performance measure to use ?

-The precison/recall and ROC metrics tells different aspect of the performance, thus we need both.
+The precison/recall and ROC metrics tell different aspects of the performance, thus we need both.

 With the precison/recall metric, we can change threshold according to the actual requirment.
 And